osadl/OSLOC2JSON/README.md

 ```
 USE CASE Binary delivery
 ```
-whereby the former could not have been merged with another occurrence of "IF Source code delivery".
+whereby the former could not have been merged with another occurrence of "USE CASE Source code delivery".
 Similarly in order to correctly use the expansion feature,
 ```
 USE CASE Source code delivery OR Binary delivery Of Combined library
 ```